 Building Accessible UIs with React and Tailwind

 Let's talk about accessibility.
-Not the boring WCAG guidelines (though they're important), but the real stuff - building interfaces that actually work for everyone.
+Not the boring WCAG guidelines (though they are important), but the real stuff.
+Basically building interfaces that actually work for everyone.

-I used to think accessibility was just about adding some ARIA labels and calling it a day.
-Boy, was I wrong.
-After spending countless hours debugging why our app wouldn't work with screen readers, I've learned a thing or two about building truly accessible UIs.
+I used to think accessibility was just adding some ARIA labels and finishing the job.
+But I was totally wrong.
+After spending so many hours debugging why our app wouldn't work with screen readers, I learned a few things about building proper accessible UIs.

-First off, accessibility isn't just about supporting screen readers.
-It's about building interfaces that work for:
+First thing, accessibility is not just about supporting screen readers.
+It is about building interfaces that work for:

 - Someone using only their keyboard